UsabilityEngineering/ux-portfolio-tinkerdog10/README.md

-# UX Portfolio
+# Sarah's UX Portfolio

-About me...
+My name is Sarah and I am working on a CAGD Major in order to be a 3D modeler for animation.

 ## UX Team Project